blouyakis/emt_basic/module_4_test.md

 ### Q5 🟢
 **Front**
-16-year-old female with 6-ft pole impaled in right chest (5th ICS, 1 in lateral to MCL).
-Best management?
+A 16-year-old female complains of chest pain.
+She has a six foot long pole impaled in her fifth intercostal space, one inch lateral to the midclavicular line on the right side of her chest.
+You should:
 • **Cut pole ~4 in from chest and secure/stabilize.**
 • Stabilize whole pole & place on right side.
 • Remove pole & apply occlusive dressing.